 Although some people may be concerned that the process of extracting the aromatic compounds uses synthetic compounds that may be concerning for our overall health and wellbeing (petrochemicals) – the amount that lingers within the final absolute is super tiny – a few parts per million.

 What is a CO2 Extract?

-Thanks to the cannabis industry, CO2 extracts, also known as Hypercritical Extraction are becoming more and more available and popular.
-Basically CO2 is used to pull out the aromatic components from plant material.?
-What happens is that when CO2 gas is put under pressure it turns into a liquid, and that liquid carbon dioxide works as a powerful solvent, with a remarkable ability to pull out all sorts of phytochemical compounds from the plant material – including the aromatic molecules.?
+Thanks to the cannabis industry, CO2 extracts, also known as Hypercritical Extracts are becoming more and more available and popular.
+Basically, CO2 is used to pull out the aromatic components from plant material.
+What happens is that when CO2 gas is put under pressure it turns into a liquid, and that liquid carbon dioxide works as a powerful solvent, with a remarkable ability to pull out all sorts of phytochemical compounds from the plant material – including the aromatic molecules.